Lisx5JP/aloe-records/content/blog/a-small-matter-to-tell.md

 ---
 title: A small matter to tell
 date: 2022-11-20T04:40:55.937Z
-description: Talk about the new label Aloe Record.
+description: Talking about the new label Aloe Record.
 ---
-`Author: Sun Yizhou `
+`Author: Sun Yizhou`

 `English Translation: Zhang Cai`